Scaffolding Accident Claims And Compensation

 How Long Do I Have To Claim For A Scaffold Accident?

-As we mentioned earlier, there is generally a three-year limitation period when starting a claim for injuries suffered in a scaffolding accident.
+The Limitation Act 1980 establishes that there’s usually a three-year time limit for starting a claim for personal injuries, such as those suffered in a scaffolding accident.
+This time limit applies from the date the incident occurred.
 However, in certain circumstances, there are exceptions to this time limit.
-These exceptions include:
+These exceptions include the following:

-• Those who lack the mental capacity to begin legal proceedings themselves will have an indefinite suspension applied to the time limit.
-However, during this suspension, a litigation friend appointed by the court could start a claim on their behalf.
-If is mental capacity were to be recovered and a claim has not been started or made, they would have three years to start proceedings from this date.
+• For those who lack the mental capacity to begin a scaffold accident claim, an indefinite suspension is applied to the time limit.
+During this suspension, a litigation friend could start a claim on the injured party’s behalf.
+If, however, this person’s mental capacity was to recover and a claim has not already been made, they would have three years to start proceedings from the date of recovery.

-• Those under the age of 18 will have a pause applied to the time limit lasting until their 18th birthday.
-Before this date, a litigation friend could make proceedings on their behalf.
-Once they have reached their 18th birthday, they will have three years to start their own claim if a litigation friend hasn’t already done so.
+• Those under the age of 18 will have a pause applied to the time limit that lasts until the day of their 18th birthday.
+Before this date comes, a litigation friend could claim on the injured person’s behalf.
+Once that person has reached their 18th birthday, they will have three years to start their own claim if a litigation friend hasn’t already done so.

 Examples Of Scaffolding Accidents You Could Claim Compensation For